Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 A brief and uncomfortable silence descended, punctuated by one of the logs cracking sharply in the fire and spitting out a sweet smoky aroma that reminded Daniel vaguely of caramel.

 "...They don’t need encouraging, anyhow," Coombes observed, rewinding the conversation a little.
-"They pretty much all went home with plenty of company...The only odd one there was Vemik.
+"They pretty much all went home with plenty of company...
+The only odd one there was Vemik.
 He’s got eyes only for his Singer."

 Allison grinned.
 "Uh-huh, and it’s *adorable!* He’s *completely* smitten."